Yum! Brands Promotes CFO David Gibbs To COO

 WASHINGTON (dpa-AFX) - Yum!
-Brands Inc. (YUM) Monday said it has promoted its Chief Financial Officer David Gibbs to President and Chief Operating Officer.
+Brands Inc. (YUM) Monday said it has promoted its President and Chief Financial Officer David Gibbs to President and Chief Operating Officer.

-Gibbs will now report to Chief Executive Officer Greg Creed and will assume operating leadership of global KFC Division as well as the U.S. and international businesses of Pizza Hut and Taco Bell.
+Gibbs will continue to report to Chief Executive Officer Greg Creed and will assume operating leadership of global KFC Division as well as the U.S. and international businesses of Pizza Hut and Taco Bell.

 Gibbs will retain his current Yum!
 Brands CFO role, title and responsibilities overseeing corporate strategy, finance, supply chain and information technology, while the Company conducts a search to identify a successor CFO.